-What is a Kamado Grill?
+What Exactly is a Kamado Grill?

 Kamado is the Japanese word for a stove, but this grill style goes back to the clay ovens used in ancient China and Asia.
-They are similar to the Indian tandoor oven.
+They are quite similar to the Indian tandoor oven.

 Most kamado grills are now made out of ceramics, making them fundamentally different from nearly every other type of grill on the market.
 They retain heat much better than metal grills, so they’re perfect for holding their temperature and using their fuel effectively.
 You can use them to smoke, roast, or grill.
 They also make great pizza ovens.